-Here is a brief summary of previous trips in chronological order going way back in time to the first Phoenix trip in 2009…….
+There have been 28 cycling trips so far.
+Here is a brief summary of them in chronological order going way back in time to the first Phoenix trip in 2009…….

 May 2018: Upper Normandy Trip